-Scions can stay dormant in the refrigerator until it is time to graft.
-To learn how to graft, check back here when the buds on your trees start to swell!
+Scions can stay dormant in the refrigerator until it is time to graft, which is when outdoor buds begin to swell.

 Cells are the building blocks of all living things.
 Your garden plants are no exception.

-All animal and plant cells contain the following:
+All animal and plant cells both contain the following: